 LAUP launches students on a trajectory of using the full range of their creativity and potential to be agents of healing in the world for the rest of their lives.

 LAUP gives students a real-life experience of living out their values by sending them to partner with community-based organizations that address the social issues of the city.
-Students live among the poor, go to church in urban communities, and are on a fixed-income comparable to the residents in their neighborhoods.
+Students live in the communities they are serving, attend church there, and live on a fixed-income comparable to the residents in their neighborhoods.

-In the midst of this experience, students receive teaching from a Christian perspective on the biblical values of service, justice, and compassion, as well as receiving regular training in leadership, teamwork, and decision-making.
+In the midst of this experience, students receive teaching from a Christian perspective on the biblical values of systemic sin, justice, and compassion, as well as receiving regular training in leadership, teamwork, and decision-making.